tochsner/adaptive-operators/README.md

 ## Learned Conditional Proposals

-The adaptive operator learns a conditional proposal distribution from observed mutable and immutable adapter vectors.
-After burn-in and training, it samples new mutable values conditional on the current immutable state.
+The adaptive operator learns a conditional proposal distribution from observed mutable and immutable adapter vectors, then, after burn-in and training, samples new mutable values conditional on the current immutable state.

 Relevant classes: